as00r-dev/calculator/README.md

 ### Installing

-In order to use, just clone this repo, and run `index.html` on any browser or just go to this link to check live version:- https://as00r-dev.github.io/calculator/
+In order to use, just clone this repo, and run `index.html` on any browser or just go to this link to check live version:- https://as00r-dev.github.io/calculator/.
+Feel free to copy, remix and use this code for your own projects.
+If you get stuck, let me know and i will help.

 ### Folder structure